How to spot a scam

 Cold call and doorstep scams

 Not all scams are online or over the phone.
-Some people have reported that scammers have been going door-to-door offering ‘coronavirus tests’.
+Some people have reported that scammers have been going door-to-door offering ‘coronavirus tests’ with some posing as NHS contact tracers.
 To avoid being scammed, ask to see the identity badge of anyone who comes to your door and claims to be from a company or organisation.

 If you’re not 100% comfortable, don’t let them in, and don’t give away financial information (such as your bank account details) either.